tc39/proposal-ses/README.md

 are mapped to physical memory by a mapping it does not see or control.
 Domado remaps uri space in a similar manner.
-By emulating the browser api, much existing browser code runs compatibly in a virtualized browser environment as configured using SES and Domado.
+By emulating the browser api, much existing browser code runs compatibly in a virtualized browser environment as configured by the caller using SES and Domado.

 Of course, the Compartments and Virtualized Powers patterns can be composed, enabling one to *temporarily* invite potentially malicious